oikoweather/oiko-docs/docs/index.md

 **Ensemble Forecast**      |             GEFS  <br/> HREF*             |           25km <br/> 5km           |             10 days <br/> 3 days             |           6 hrs<br/>6 hrs           | [NCEP](https://www.weather.gov/ncep/) <br/> [NCEP](https://www.weather.gov/ncep/)
 **Air Quality Forecast**   |                   SILAM                   |                20km                |                    5 days                    |                Daily                | [FMI](https://en.ilmatieteenlaitos.fi/)

-### 1.2 Reanalysis data
+### Reanalysis data

-With a single API call, you can request data volume anywhere from 10 KB to 10 GB.
+Our historical dataset is based on ECMWF's reanalysis data, which is available with about 5 day delay.
+To provide continuity, we use the first 6 hours of the GFS data for the past 5 days to re-contruct the recent weather.

-### 1.2 Data Units
+### Data Units

 With a single API call, you can request data volume anywhere from 10 KB to 10 GB.